Charlottesville Area Community Foundation

 CEO & President: Leslie Lynn Smith

 The foundation is governed by a 12-member board of directors including community leaders such as Antwon Brinson, Bob Downer, and Charles Lewis.
-The foundation emphasizes core values of openness to learning, authentic community connection, truth-telling about collective history, healing from past harm, and partnering with excluded communities.
+The foundation emphasises core values of openness to learning, authentic community connection, truth-telling about collective history, healing from past harm, and partnering with excluded communities.

 Application Process & Timeline